 Green Card for an Iraqi Who Assisted the U.S. Government

-The National Defense Authorization Act authorizes special immigrant status for Iraqi nationals who have been employed by or on behalf of the U.S. government in Iraq on or after March 20, 2003, for a period of not less than 1 year.
-The total number of individuals who may be provided special immigrant status under this section may not exceed 5,000 per year for five successive fiscal years beginning with Fiscal Year 2008.
+The National Defense Authorization Act authorizes special immigrant status for Iraqi nationals who were employed by or on behalf of the U.S. government in Iraq on or after March 20, 2003, for a period of not less than one year.
+There are numerical limits on how many Iraqi nationals may receive special immigrant status.
+For more information, see the USCIS Policy Manual guidance on adjustment of status for certain Afghan and Iraqi nationals.

 Refer to Section 1244 of Public Law 110-181, the National Defense Authorization Act for Fiscal Year 2008, as amended by Public Law 110-242 for the complete law.